SilvioWeging/kASA_snakemake/README.md

 KrakenUniq has a bug in that it seems to take forever to build the index.
 If that should happen, just use the index from Kraken.

+The script `scripts/gatherResults.py` can gather all results from the tools inside a matrix for every measurement.
+It needs the path (usually `results/`), the number of tools checked (a higher number only leads to empty rows so may as well use 100 or something), the number of mutations (aka the columns, usually 21) and the path where to write the output.

-Should you wish to make further thresholding experiments like we did in our ROC experiment for specificity vs sensitivity, call `scripts\evaluateWThreshold.sh` after changing the path inside the file to your path.
-Afterwars you can gather the results inside a table with `scripts\gatherThresholdResults.py <path> <prefix> <path for the resulting files>`.
+Should you wish to make further thresholding experiments like we did in our ROC experiment for specificity vs sensitivity, call `scripts/evaluateWThreshold.sh` after changing the path inside the file to your path.
+Afterwards you can gather the results inside a table with `scripts/gatherThresholdResults.py <path> <prefix> <path for the resulting files>`.

+For kASA, different benchmarks can be chosen (by setting 1 or 0 in the config file):
+ * 64: Normal kASA with a maximum k of 12.
+ * 128: Extended version which allows a maximum k of 25 (and thus has a larger index).
+ * shrink: Shrinks the index of a normal kASA version by percentages ranging from 0% to 90%.
+ * alphabets: Tries different alphabets (standard, 16, 27) and checks whether a different alphabet has an influence on the accuracy.

 ### testAmbiguous